wp-plugins/the-publisher-desk/readme.txt

 The Publisher Desk for Wordpress plugin seamlessly integrates the Publisher Desk JS library, targeting variables, and corresponding ad units to your exising Wordpress site.

+For more information about The Publisher Desk, please visit http://www.publisherdesk.com/

 == Installation ==

 1. Upload to the `/wp-content/plugins/` directory